Organizations: YIMBY Georgia

 The Atlanta nonprofit works in direct, hands-on ways to help people experiencing homelessness – and helps the rest of us assist them, too.

-“We offer videos to teach people be proactive in helping their homeless neighbors,” says founder Daniel Troppy.
+“We offer videos to teach people to be proactive in helping their homeless neighbors,” says founder Daniel Troppy.
 “There are things you can carry in your car to hand out when you have the opportunity.
 If you see someone struggling, make eye contact and hand them a bag of socks.”

 YIMBY started modestly.
 Troppy, a photographer, befriended a homeless man and asked permission to share a post on social media.
 He immediately received a $20 donation, a sign that he might be onto an outreach strategy.
 So Troppy began taking and posting more photos.